Axiverse Lampposts: Initial conditions

 Two competing effects contribute to the evolution of the axion field value during inflation: diffusion caused by inflationary fluctuations and slow-roll down the potential.
 These effects are captured mathematically by the Fokker-Planck equation, which describes the time evolution of the axion distribution under these two effects, and was studied in detail for a single axion in Ref.~\cite{Graham:2018jyp}.
 Under the assumption of hierarchical instantons in \cref{sec:Statistics}, each axion can be approximated by a single-axion effective theory \cref{eqn:GS_Lagrangian}, and therefore the results of Ref.~\cite{Graham:2018jyp} apply without modification to each axion individually.
 We recapitulate the relevant results here.

-If inflation lasts long enough, then the axion distribution $p(\theta_{0,i})$ relaxes to an equilibrium state: the Fokker-Planck equilibrium.
-The relaxation time can be estimated in terms of the axion parameters and the scale of inflation as
+If inflation lasts long enough, then the misalignment angle distribution $p(\theta_{0,i})$ relaxes to an equilibrium state: the Fokker-Planck equilibrium.
+The relaxation time in e-folds can be estimated in terms of the axion parameters and the scale of inflation as \cite{Graham:2018jyp}

 We assume that inflation lasts at least as long as required by \cref{eqn:long-inflation}, so that the probability distribution for the axion field's value at the end of inflation is given by: